-Lindsey Pointer is the Assistant Director of the National Center on Restorative Justice at Vermont Law School.
+Lindsey Pointer is the Associate Director of the National Center on Restorative Justice and Assistant Professor at Vermont Law School.
 She has a PhD in Restorative Justice from Victoria University of Wellington in New Zealand and is a former Fulbright Fellow and Rotary Global Grant recipient.

 Lindsey has worked as a restorative justice facilitator, community program manager, educator, and researcher.
 She is the author of two books on restorative justice: The Little Book of Restorative Teaching Tools (Good Books, 2020) and The Restorative Justice Ritual (Routledge, 2021).
 Lindsey also launched and maintains the website www.RestorativeTeachingTools.com, a free collection of games and activities for teaching restorative practices in trainings and classrooms.

 - The International Journal of Restorative Justice Advisory Board Member